standard/standard/README.md

 *Note: `plugin` and `plugins` are equivalent.*

-If `standard` is installed globally (i.e. `npm install standard --global`), then be sure to install `babel-eslint` and `eslint-plugin-flowtype` globally as well, with `npm install babel-eslint eslint-plugin-flowtype --global`.

 ### TypeScript

 To use TypeScript, you need to run `standard` with `@typescript-eslint/parser` as the parser,